 (a) is not the holder of a driving licence or learner permit for the category of vehicle concerned.

 I do not know what is being proposed by the Deputies who have spoken on the amendment, particularly Deputy Healy-Rae.
 Are they suggesting we dispense with licences altogether, that we have a free-for-all?
 The amendment has been tabled for a very good reason.
 People are granted licences for a very good reason.
 We make rules and regulations.

 Deputies Troy and Munster and I are on the transport committee and have been through all Stages of the Bill, including pre-legislative stages.
 We received advice from the Road Safety Authority and heard from, for example, AA Roadwatch.
 Mr. Faughnan of AA Roadwatch said it was "absolutely demonstrably true" and "provable by any road data internationally" that it is unsafe for learner drivers to be on the road unaccompanied.
-Mr. Clancy, speaking after the inquest into the death of his daughter and his wife, which was incredibly tragic, said:
+Mr. Clancy, speaking after the inquest into the deaths of his daughter and his wife, which were incredibly tragic, said:

 half a mile from us in Mallow today, there are two secondary schools and I guarantee if you go there you will find ... cars with L plates - how did they arrive there this morning?
 Were they accompanied by a qualified driver or were they accompanied by 14, 15 or 16 year old siblings?